 Connect bank accounts and credit cards to automatically import transactions daily.
 QuickBooks learns your categorization patterns and auto-categorizes recurring expenses.
 Review and confirm categories via mobile app or web dashboard in minutes.

-Connect your business credit card.
-QuickBooks imports: Zillow ad charge → suggests 'Marketing' category.
-MLS monthly fee → suggests 'Subscriptions'.
-Starbucks → suggests 'Meals'.
-Approve suggested categories in 30 seconds vs manually entering each expense.
-Saves 5+ hours/month on bookkeeping.
+Connect each entity's bank account.
+QuickBooks imports: property management fee → suggests 'Property Management' category.
+Real estate tax payment → suggests 'Real Estate Taxes'.
+Insurance premium → suggests 'Insurance'.
+Approve suggested categories in 30 seconds vs manually entering each cost.
+Saves 5+ hours/month on per-entity bookkeeping.

 Get a personalized plan for your tech stack